renaldo122/Mvc-CodeFirst/README.md

 SetUp Project:

--This project is Mvc Code First
+-This project is Mvc Code First build with C#

 -Go to Web.config change the connectionStrings,start the application and the database will be automatically created.